partigabor/aromatica-old/content/materials/turmeric.md

 +++
 title = "Turmeric"
 author = "Gabor Parti"
-date = "2023-10-11"
+date = "2023-10-12"
-description = "The bright yellow powder yielded from the rhizomes of curcuma longa; root of curcuma domestica." weight = 10
+description = "Ground dried rhizome of the turmeric plant used as seasoning, see also Yellow zedoary. " weight = 10
 # draft = "true"
 # hidden = "true"